nevware21/ts-utils/README.md

 And then just import the helpers and use them.

 ### Simple Example

 These are simple representations of using some of the basic function vs the standard provided JavaScript versions.
+Examples are also being included in the source and generated typedoc documentation.

 __Using Helpers__